BTest - A Simple Driver for Basic Unit Tests

 The name of the state file to record the names of failing tests.
 Default is .btest.failed.dat.

-A command that will be executed each time any test has run, regardless of whether that test succeeded.
-Conceptually, it pairs with an Initializer that sets up test infrastructure that requires tear-down at the end of the test.
-It runs in the same directory as the test itself and receives the name of the test as its only argument.
-There's no default teardown command.
+An executable that will be executed each time any test has successfully run.
+It runs in the same directory as the test itself and receives the name of the test as its parameter.
+The return value indicates whether the test should indeed be considered successful.
+By default, there’s no finalizer set.

 TimingBaselineDir